jatoms-io/io.jatoms.page/_resources/Tutorials/Lesson 01.md

 <version>1.2.3</version>
 ```

+A Maven coordinate in itself is quite useless, as it is just an identifier.
+What actually makes this useful is Maven Central (and other artifact repositories)

-Those coordinates are heavily used in [Maven Central](https://mvnrepository.com/repos/central) which is just a giant database for Jars and other Java things that you can use in your project.
+> Maven Central is basically a giant database for Jars
-Here the Maven coordinates are usually used to find the thing you want, for example an archetype that you want to use to create a project.
-The archetype we used is also stored in this giant database: [See here](https://search.maven.org/search?q=g:org.apache.maven.archetypes%20AND%20a:maven-archetype-quickstart)

-So what is an archetype?

-An archetype is really nothing more than a Jar that contains the same folder and file structure that we want to generate, however some names are placeholder for input values provided by the user during the archetype generation.
-The package name we provided during archetype generation is such a placeholder, which is then filled in the App.java file like this
+As each Jar in Maven Central has a Maven coordinate, it can be loacted and downloaded by tools that understand those coordinates.
+One of these tools is the `archetype` plugin that we used to generate our project.
+It takes the provided Maven coordinates, asks Maven Central for the Jar identified by these coordinates, downloads it and uses its contents to create a Java project for us.

+This leads us to the last missing piece of our Maven puzzle: Maven archetypes.

+> A Maven archetype is a Jar containing the blueprint for files and folders

+Usually this is used for a project structure, but can also be used for other things.
+The files and folders are not all statically named, but often have a placeholder as a name, so that a user can provide names for them, like we did when we provided `io.jatoms` as `package` for the archetype.
+This package name was then used by the archetype to fill in the placeholder it has in its `App.java` file:
 ```java
 package $package;